Employment PoliciesAnonymous (not verified) August 18, 2015

 Discrimination and harassment on grounds of race, gender, color, age, religion, disability, sexual orientation, gender identity or expression, genetic information, national or ethnic origin, military status or any other protected status are forms of misconduct that undermine the institutional mission of the College and thus will not be tolerated.
 All members of the College community are responsible for maintaining an environment of mutual respect for all persons.

 The Dean of Students is responsible for ensuring that students are informed of the Anti-Discrimination and Harassment Policy and the Sex/Gender Discrimination and Sexual Misconduct Policy (the “Title IX Policy”).
-The Dean of the Faculty and the Chief Human Resources Officer are responsible for taking necessary steps to notify College faculty and staff of the provisions of this policy.
+The Provost and the Chief Human Resources Officer are responsible for taking necessary steps to notify College faculty and staff of the provisions of this policy.

 Rhodes College reserves the right to modify these policies and procedures as needed in order to maintain the environment of mutual respect for all persons that is an objective in issuing this present document.